MariusZerni/project-4/README.md

 ```

 ### Side Bar
 - I created a side bar displaying the main links of the platform which makes the navigation quicker and easier.
-The design is customly built with SCSS.
+The design is specifically built with SCSS.

-### Register and Log in
+### Register and Login
-- The state with all the fields:
+- Fields for register and login:
 ```js
     this.state = {
       register: {